aqxiy/mcoffee/README.md

 # mcoffee
 Modern Coffee

+Observe that it may behave better once passively cooled 20 minutes then covered with alumunum foil and refrigerated for 10+ hours.

 1. Fill 50mL beaker with 30 mL of cold filtered water (from freezer unit) & add 20 mL distilled white vinegar.
 Wait 30 seconds.
 2. Pour beaker into coffee mug, then follow with 4 more beakers.
 Let sit 5 minutes.
 3. Add 14 mL Apple Cider Vinegar (measure with 1 mL syringe).
 Wait 3 minutes from finish of prior.